Ad1tyaV/book-cricket-react-redux/README.md

 ## Latest Update

-Now Squads are dynamic, Squads will be remotely updated.
+Performance ⬆️ Doesn't make API call everytime teams are picked.

 ### Update History

+* Now Squads are dynamic, Squads will be remotely updated.
 * Now you can switch by first and second team by an icon.
 * Default mode is dark mode now!